Co-Educational Independent Day and Boarding School

 Bedstone College does not have exeat weekends.
 We do not expect international students to have to go to guardians several times each term.
 Instead, we have Saturday morning lessons, Saturday afternoon sports and an optional, often off-site activity every Sunday.
 This could be anything from paintballing to mountain biking, shopping to cinema trips.
 Thursday and Tuesday afternoons also bring more choices of extracurricular activities which change every half term.
-Students can choose anything from ballet to learning to be a lifeguard, badminton to chess, learning sign language, photography and many more.
+Students can choose anything from ballet, lifeguard training, chess, learning sign language or many more varied and engaging activities.

 Learning support is offered to those with mild dyslexia, dyspraxia or ADHD.
 We are one of just 39 schools nationwide to have achieved CReSTeD status for our excellence in learning support by having a Specialist Dyslexia Unit.
 Approximately 15% of our student get one-on-one specialist support and many go on to achieve fantastic results, far beyond their and their family’s expectations.

 We are deliberately small, so we feel like a family.
-With some 220 students from ages 4-18, everyone knows everyone else, and no one slips through the net.
+With some 200 students from ages 4-18, everyone knows everyone else, and no one slips through the net.
 We often say, and it’s true, “no-one gets lost”.
-Kids cannot simply slide into the background or misbehave, when the the teacher to student ratio is about 1:6 and class sizes are very small indeed and every child can be given the individual attention that they need.
+Kids cannot simply slide into the background or misbehave, when the the teacher to student ratio is about 1:8 and class sizes are very small indeed, every child can be given the individual attention that they need.

 Bedstone offers one-to-one or small group EAL (English as an Additional Language) lessons for all who join us from overseas.
 We assess the level of EAL required both before the student arrives and then more thoroughly during their intensive induction.
 In a conversation with the student and their parents, we recommend how many lessons a week of support they need, depending upon their level and ability.
 We then work with them to bring their English up to the very high level needed for universities around the English-speaking world and for the world of international business.